Rebecca Hill

 I am a qualified integrative-relational counsellor, offering you a confidential space where your thoughts, feelings and experiences will be met with care and respect.

-People seek counselling for many different reasons and that first step of reaching out takes courage.
+People seek counselling for many different reasons and taking that first step to reach out takes a lot courage.

-Boundary work- Learning to set and maintain healthy boundaries in relationships, work and daily life.
+Boundaries- developing healthy boundaries in your relationships, work and everyday life.

 How I work